Smoking meat can be a dirty process, with ash, dripping fat, sauces, and more to deal with. So you need to know how to clean an electric smoker.

 First things first, you need to cover your work area otherwise you risk damaging the surfaces and floors as grease and grime can be quite stubborn and damaging.

 Use tarpaulin or newspapers, and be sure to cover everything that might come into contact with your smoker or any of its parts, as well as underneath it to catch any drips or lumps that will come out during the cleaning process.

 Remove The Ash From The Chip Tray or Smoker Box

-The chip tray or smoker box is where all of the wood chips are burnt that add the smoky flavor, and after smoldering all of the ash will collect at the bottom.
+The chip tray or smoker box is where all the wood chips are burnt that add the smoky flavor, and after smoldering all the ash will collect at the bottom.
 Simply remove this tray and dispose of the ash in the bin.

 Remember, if the ashes are still warm, then place them into a non-combustible container to ensure that you don’t start any fires!

 Remove Shelves, Water Pan, Drip Pan, and Clean Them